ray-project/ray/doc/source/workflows/metadata.rst

 **Notice that if there are multiple steps with the same name, a suffix with a counter _n will be added automatically.**

-And you can even do this in a nested fashion:
+And you can also do this in a nested fashion:

 .. code-block:: python